-3.2 Generic use of SignSupport based systems
+3.2 Generic Use of SignSupport based Systems

 The general use of SignSupport is for those situations where the communication needs can be constrained by the context such that sequences of pre-recorded signing video clips suffice to inform the Deaf user.
-The hearing user may need some training in the use of the communication system.
+The hearing user needs some training in the use of the communication system.